MeMpy/oracle-parser/README.md

 #Oracle parser

-This repository contains a parser to build a python object that rapresents all the procedures signs of an oracle package.
+This repository contains a parser to build a python object that rapresents all the procedure signatures of an oracle package.